Eyelid Surgery Overview

 Most eyelid surgeries are performed on people at least 35 years old to counter unwanted changes caused by age.
 Younger men and women with firm, elastic skin may be good candidates for Transconjunctival Blepharoplasty, which removes excess fat from beneath the eyes without removing any skin.

-If you believe that you may be a good candidate for Eyelid Surgery, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for Eyelid Surgery, schedule your consultation with a Top Plastic Surgeon to discuss your facial rejuvenation options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Eyelid Surgery Risks